bbauska/W3Cx-3of5/README.md

 -   Browser support is still not 100% complete (Safari and Internet Explorer still lack several important features),

 -   It is not possible to aggregate error messages.
-On submission, browsers show an error bubble next to the first invalid field, and there is no built-in way to *display all error messages for all invalid fields at the same time*,
+On submission, browsers show an error bubble next to the first invalid field, and there is no built-in way to <i>display all error messages for all invalid fields at the same time</i>,

 -   You cannot style the bubbles.

-**However, the validation API gives enough power to make your own validation behavior, overriding the default when necessary.**
+However, the validation API gives enough power to make your own validation behavior, overriding the default when necessary.

 Here is [an adaptation of work presented at the developer.telerik.com Web site](https://www.telerik.com/blogs/building-html5-form-validation-bubble-replacements).
 This link is really worth reading, as it presents different approaches and gives external references for those who would like to go further.